Bilingual Students: 8 High Paid and Rewarding Career Options

 Translator

-A translator is a similar career to that of an interpreter, but instead of interpreting the spoken word, they translate text from one language to another.
+A translator with accurate communication has a similar career to that of an interpreter, but instead of interpreting the spoken word, they translate text from one language to another.
 To succeed in this role, you’ll need excellent written skills in both languages and, like in interpreting, it can be invaluable to have a qualification in translation that will help you provide the best translation services.
 There are many settings you might work in as a translator, with a large majority of people working from home as freelancers.
 Rosetta Translation has more information on the types of translation you could offer, along with some incredible career opportunities for those specialising in bilingualism.

 Content Writer